By John Barrow

 Drawing on vivid, real-life examples, mathematician John D. Barrow entertainingly explores the eye-opening, often counter-intuitive, insights into the world of sports that math and physics can give us.
 Hence, for example, we learn that left-handed boxers have a statistical advantage over their right-handed opponents.

-Also in Mathletics, a few chapters address less sports-like events such as coin flipping, probability, psychology, etc. And having read the author’s excellent “100 Essential Things You Didn’t Know You Didn’t Know”, I was eagerly expecting more of the same in this book but with a sports-related twist.
+In Mathletics, a few chapters address less sports-like events such as coin flipping, probability, psychology, etc. And having read the author’s excellent “100 Essential Things You Didn’t Know You Didn’t Know“, I was eagerly expecting more of the same in this book but with a sports-related twist.
 Unfortunately, I was a bit disappointed.

 Mathletics John Barrow While on the negative side